SmithWillSuffice/ohanga-pai/content/blog/53_silo_tokens.md

 ## Why Hollywood?
 Why?

 Hollywood script writers are not to blame.
 They only reflect popular culture.
-When Netflix and film scriptwriters start uing accounting ledgers for "the money" then MMT will have been victorious.
+When Netflix and film scriptwriters start using accounting ledgers for "the money" then MMT will have been victorious.
 I do not see any signs of victory near.

-It is laughabel though in the context of [Silo](https://en.wikipedia.org/wiki/Silo_(TV_series)). because unlike the Star Wars series Andor, the incentive in the Silo would be to make the currency as cheap to move around as possible, and that would be via ledger book entries on computers.
+It is laughable though in the context of [Silo](https://en.wikipedia.org/wiki/Silo_(TV_series)). because unlike the Star Wars series Andor, the incentive in the Silo would be to make the currency as cheap to move around as possible, and that would be via ledger book entries on computers.